JWIG User Manual

 where HOST, PORT, and TOMCAT-APP should be be replaced by the name and port of your web server and the Tomcat application name, according to the configuration in jwig.properties and build.xml.
 You should now see the Hello World message.
 This tiny example application demonstrates a number of basic features in JWIG, as explained in the following sections.

-3. Web applications, web methods, and web sites
+3. Web apps, web methods, and web sites

-A program written in JWIG is a class named Main (default package).
-In the example above, Main extends WebApp and is called a web application.
-When the JWIG runtime system starts, one instance of the web application is created.
+Any program written in JWIG has a class named Main (default package).
+In the example above, Main extends WebApp and is called a web app.
+When the JWIG runtime system starts, a single instance of the web app is created.

-Each public method in the web application class is a web method that can be accessed via a HTTP GET request, as in the Hello World example above.
-Since web method are associated to GET requests, they should be safe and idempotent, as required by the HTTP specification.
+Each public method in the web app class is a web method that can be accessed via a HTTP GET request, as in the Hello World example above.
+Since web methods are associated to GET requests, they should be safe and idempotent, as required by the HTTP specification.
+Web methods generate values that are returned to the client.
+Depending on the return type of the web method, the behavior of the web method may be to send an XHTML page (Section 4.1) to the client, to redirect a client to another page (Section 4.2) or to send plain text (Section 4.3).

-The Main class can alternatively extend WebSite, which is used for a web site that consists of multiple web applications.
+The Main class can alternatively extend WebSite, which is used for a web site that consists of multiple web apps.
 Example:

-Main.java - a web site consisting of two web applications
+Main.java - a web site consisting of two web apps

 public class Main extends WebSite {